PowerDNS/pdns/pdns/dnsdistdist/docs/guides/dynblocks.rst

 This will dynamically block all hosts that exceeded 20 queries/s as measured over the past 10 seconds, and the dynamic block will last for 60 seconds.

 :ref:`DynBlockRulesGroup` is a very efficient way of processing dynamic blocks that was introduced in 1.3.0.
-Before that, it was possible to use :meth:`addDynBlocks` instead:
+Before that, it was possible to use :func:`addDynBlocks` instead:

 .. code-block:: lua